 However, body fat scales are not an accurate method for estimating BFP.
 According to doctors, they typically overestimate or underestimate BFP by a large amount.

 Home body fat scales also cannot show where a person’s body fat is stored.
 The location of body fat is an important consideration when assessing a person’s susceptibility to disease.
-For instance, a 2016 study found an association between increased abdominal fat and a higher risk of developing cardiovascular disease.
+For instance, a

 Body mass index (BMI) uses a person’s height and weight to get a general idea of whether their weight is likely to affect their health.